nion-software/nionswift/docs/user_interface.rst

 Any data item in the data panel can be displayed in a display panel.
 To display a data item, drag the data item from the data panel into an empty display panel.

-By default, the Data panel is set to show all data items in a project.
-The data items that are shown can be changed by choosing a different collection in the Collections panel.
+By default, the Data panel is set to show all data items in a project, but the data panel can show any other collection by choosing a different collection in the Collections panel.

 You can also search for data items in the selected collection by using the filter text box at the bottom of the Data panel.
 If a data item is not in the selected collection, it will not appear in the filtered results.
 The filter search bar looks for keywords in the titles and captions of data items.